jfissel/jfissel.github.io/README.md

 # John Fissel Personal Website

-This repository contains the source code for John Fissel's personal website, a certified public accountant based in Cleveland, OH.
+This repository contains the source code for John Fissel's personal website, a certified public accountant based in Austin, TX.

 ## Features